nbgit10/ayto_solver/README.md

 ## SPOILER ALERT

 <details>
-<summary>SPOILER ARE YOU THE ONE REALITY STARS IN LOVE SEASON 3 GERMANY AFTER EPISODE 14:</summary>
+<summary>SPOILER ARE YOU THE ONE REALITY STARS IN LOVE SEASON 3 GERMANY AFTER EPISODE 18:</summary>

 Proposed solution:

 - Danilo + Darya ✅
-- Paco + Alicia
+- Paco + Jennifer
-- Steffen + Paulina
+- Steffen + Sandra
-- Marvin + Jennifer
+- Marvin + Shakira
-- Mike + Sandra
+- Mike + Sabrina
-- Emanuell + Kim
+- Emanuell + Stefanie
-- Elia + Sabrina
+- Elia + Alicia
-- Fabio + Shakira
+- Fabio + Marie
-- Martini + Stefanie
+- Martini + Kim
-- Peter + Marie
+- Peter + Paulina
-- Max + Paulina
+- Max + Stefanie

-In this proposal Paulina has two matches.
+In this proposal stefanie has two matches.
+We know Peter and Max need ot match the same person but we cannot enforce this yet.
+Hence, we take this as indiciation that our solution is not yet optimal.
+However, we note that our solution already proposes Mike + Sabrina and Emanuell + Stefanie as perfect matches.
+Hence, RTL likely gave again two perfect matches away to help them.
 </details>